 - Feel happy

-All these exercise benefits will help to keep you in optimal health.
+All of these exercise benefits will help to keep you in optimal health.
 It’s important to take care of yourself and stay healthy in order to be able to take care of another person.
 If you’re a primary caregiver and you are feeling tired and stressed, you’re more likely to make mistakes that could potentially cause harm to you and/or the person in your care.

 Exercise for caregivers is important because it helps to reduce stress hormones, such as cortisol, in the body.
 In exchange, the body increases its production of endorphins: natural, feel-good chemicals that occur in the body.
 When endorphins are released, through exercise for example, you will experience a boost in your mood.

-The social aspect of exercises for caregivers can be great at reducing feelings of isolation.
+The social aspect of exercises for caregivers can be great for reducing feelings of isolation.
 Getting out of the house and talking to people while participating in a fun activity can provide you with some much-needed time away from the stresses of caregiving.

 Even small changes to your routine can make a big impact on your overall well-being.
 Simple modifications add up over time.
 Try parking further from the door, taking the stairs instead of the elevator, or walking the long route to the printer at the office.